 The assumption of atomicity can be formulated directly in terms of the concurrency relation \smile .
+It says about read or write instructions or transitions l and m, if l and m access the same register then $\ell \not - m$ and $m \not - \ell$.

-If l and m are two transitions or instructions accessing the same register, the assumption of atomicity can be expressed as $\ell \not \sim m$.
-It says that when m wins the race for access to this register, transition or instruction l cannot take place until m is completed.
+In other words, in case l and m try to access the same register in parallel, and m wins the race for access to this register, l cannot take place until m is completed.
 The case that is relevant for the mutual exclusion problem is where l writes and m reads.

-I see only two alternatives to $\ell \not\smile^{\bullet} m$.
+I see only two alternatives to $\ell \not \multimap m \land m \not \multimap \ell$.
 One is that the memory accesses l and m overlap in time.
 This possibility has been investigated by Lamport [Lam74], who assumes that a read action that overlaps with a write on the same register can return any possible value of that register.
 Since the return of an unexpected value increases the set of possible behaviours of a mutual exclusion protocol, Lamport implicitly takes the position that assuming overlap of actions makes the mutual exclusion problem more challenging than assuming atomicity.
 Yet, he shows that his bakery algorithm [Lam74] constitutes an entirely correct solution.
 It moreover trivially is speed independent.
 However, according to [Gla18] atomicity is the more challenging assumption, as when assuming overlap a correct speed-independent solution exists, and when assuming atomicity it does not.

-The second alternative to $\ell \not\backsim m$ retains the assumption that memory accesses to the same register cannot overlap in time, but assumes write actions to have priority over reads.
+The second alternative to $\ell \not - m \land m \not - \ell$ retains the assumption that memory accesses to the same register cannot overlap in time, but assumes write actions to have priority over reads.
 A write simply aborts a read that happens to be in progress, which can restart after the write is over.
 Following [CDV09], I refer to this assumption as non-blocking reading.
-When l is a write action and m a read of the same register, it stipulates that $\ell \smile m$, yet $m \not\backsim \ell$.
+When l is a write action and m a read of the same register, it stipulates that $\ell - m$, yet $m \not - \ell$.
 This yields an asymmetric concurrency relation, which was not foreseen in classical treatments of concurrency [NPW81, GM84, BC87, Win87, GV87, DDM87, Old87].

 The assumption of speed independence is built in in CCS and Petri nets, in the sense that any correct mutual exclusion protocol formalised therein is automatically speed independent.
 This is because these models lack the expressiveness to make anything dependent on speed.
 In Section 4.4, following [Gla19b], I define a (symmetric) concurrency relation between Petri net transitions and between CCS transitions that is consistent with the work in [NPW81, GM84, BC87, Win87, GV87, DDM87, Old87].
-It always yields $\ell \not \sim m$ when l and m both access the same register.
+It always yields $\ell \not - m$ when l and m both access the same register.
 When taking this concurrency relation as an integral part of semantics of CCS or Petri nets, it follows that also the assumption of atomicity is built in in these frameworks.
 This makes the impossibility results of [KW97, Vog02, GH15b] special cases of the impossibility claim from [Gla18].
 The latter can be seen as a generalisation of the former that is not dependent on a particular modelling framework.